randix/KioskContacts/README.md

 ## Kiosk Contacts
 This app presents a configurable screen form to enter contact information.

-The information is saved to a file, and a welcome mail (or message) is sent to the email address entered on the form.
+The information is saved to a file, and a welcome mail (or message) is sent to the mail address entered on the form.

 ### Requirements
 The minimum OS is: